Convert Word Document to PDF in Blazor

 Syncfusion® DocIO is a Blazor Word library used to create, read, edit, and convert Word documents programmatically without Microsoft Word or interop dependencies.
-Using this library, you can convert a Word document to PDF in Blazor.
+Using this library, a convert a Word document to PDF in Blazor.

 Prerequisites: